OMKARSAI-M/Loan_Approval_Rate_Analysis/README.md

 ## How to Use
 ### Pre-requisites
 1. Install Power BI Desktop for viewing the .pbit file.
-2. Ensure Python is installed with necessary libraries (pandas, matplotlib, etc.).
-3. Clone the repository and explore the code and visualizations.
+2. Clone the repository and explore the code and visualizations.

 ### Steps
 1. **Clone the repository:**